calherries/site/posts/2022-03-08-predicate-set-duality.md

 => true
 ```

 Either way, the effect is the same.
 We can determine that the animal is four-legged or not.
+This demonstrates a predicate function is a way to describe a property of data that is separate from the data itself.

-We now have three ways of representing the "four-leggedness" property of an animal: as a set, as a predicate function, or a key on the data itself.
-Each way has its benefits and downsides, but each are equivalent as far as the "four-leggedness" abstraction is concerned.
-In general, if you have a property you wish to designate on an object or piece of data, you have these three ways to do it.
+We now have three methods to define the "four-leggedness" property of an animal: a set, a predicate function, or a key on the data itself.
+Each method has its benefits and downsides, but each are equivalent in outcome.
+In general, if you have a property you want to designate about an object or piece of data, you have these three ways to do it.

 Through this lens, whether you define a property as a set, predicate, or a key on a map is now an implementation detail.
-If you want to, you could hide that choice from other parts of the code, so they don't know *how* it works.
-Only the abstraction matters when you reason about *why* the program works.
+If you want to, you can hide the choice of method from other parts of the code, so they don't depend on *how* it works.
+Only the abstraction of a property matters when you reason about *why* the program works.